OSDeploy/GitBook/osbuilder/how-to/getting-started.md

 ---

+### A Word of Caution

+Since OSBuilder will mount Windows Images, I strongly recommend that you do not have any running Anti-Virus scanning files ON ACCESS.
+McAfee will prevent the dismounting of images properly.

+**Work with OSBuilder in a clean Virtual Machine or a stand alone Workgroup Computer**

+---

 ### OSMedia

 If you used my previous attempt at this called OSMedia, you will need to get rid of it first.